Waseda University: Academic cap

-125th anniversary
+Anniversary

 On 21 October 2007, Waseda University celebrated its 125th anniversary. Ōkuma often talked about the "125 years of life" theory: "The lifespan of a human being can be as long as 125 years.
 He will be able to live out his natural lifespan as long as he takes proper care of his health", because "physiologists say that every animal has the ability to live five times as long as its growth period.
 Since a man is said to require about 25 years to become fully mature, it follows that he can live up to 125 years of age."
 This theory propounded by Ōkuma was very popular and often referred to in the media of the time.

 In commemorative events relating to Waseda University and Ōkuma, the number 125 is accorded special significance, as it marks an important epoch.
 The tower of Ōkuma Auditorium, completed on the university's 45th anniversary, is 125 shaku, or about 38 m high.
 In 1963, there were also events to mark the 125th anniversary of Ōkuma Shigenobu's birth.

 Ōkuma, who twice served as prime minister of Japan, organized his second cabinet when he was 77 and died when he was 83.
 He said, "I wish I had understood this '125 years of life' theory 30 years earlier".
 He did, however, lead a regular life, and lived fairly long compared to other Japanese at the time.